atomisthq/docs/docs/tutorials/cli-quick-setup.md

 ### Configure Rug CLI GitHub Access

 Use the `rug login` command to set up your Rug CLI configuration for access to GitHub.
-Provide your GitHub.com login name and password when prompted.
+Provide your GitHub login and password when prompted.

 ```console